mattwar/Dumbo/src/Dumbo/Strategies.md

     and shared fields containing overlapping references and overlapping structs, and separate fields for any non-overlappable values, shared if possible across tag states.

-    It has a footprint less than or equal to **Shared**.
+    >It has a footprint less than or equal to **Shared**.
-    It never allocates.
+    >It never allocates.
-    It is possible for tearing to occur.
+    >It is possible for tearing to occur.
-    It is undefined when assigned from default.
+    >It is undefined when assigned from default.

     ```
-    struct Union {
+    struct TagUnion {
         Tag _tag;
         OverlappedRefs _refs;
         OverlappedVals _vals;